waylad/battlenev/README.md

 https://vrf.zombax.io

 We created an ERC721 smart contract for the SMASHERs and added metadata upgradability and marketplace functionalities.
 We also developed the first part of the game using the Phaser.js engine.
 The marketplace and garage are fully functional and you can already pilot your SMASHER in a physics sandbox (that is empty so far)
 To play de prototype, you'll need to install Metamask, connect it to the `Polygon Mumbai Testnet` and have some tokens to buy a SMASHER NFT.
+The SMASHER smart contract is deployed on https://mumbai.polygonscan.com/address/0x648d0073b169ebFb413108ACcf4d5558959F58e0

 # Todo list